learn-co-curriculum/hs-git-code-along-catch-up/README.md

 Once you have the https url, you'll want to copy it.
 Then, in terminal in your development directory, you'll want to enter `git clone https_url_i_copied_from_github`.
 You'll want to replace `https_url_i_copied_from_github` with the actual https url you copied.
 This command, `git clone` will bring the repository from Github and save it on your computer.

+Terminal should prompt you to enter your Github username and password.
+When you type the password, you won't see the letters appear.
+I promise you're still typing, it's just a security thing.

 Once it finished cloning, you'll want to type `ls`.
 You should see a directory with the same name as the repository.
 In this case, `hs-git-code-along-catch-up`.

 POW POW